 The social media post referred to this National Centre for Biotechnology Information (NCBI) article from 2014.
 The social media poster of the article stated the fascinating opinion that based on that NCBI article, B12 can be obtained adequately without food fortification nor supplementation from non-animal sources.
 This is of course a potentially very significant statement of holy grail proportions.
-That is since B12 is the only human required nutrient not reliably available from what has become known as a plant based diet.
+That is since B12 is the only human required nutrient not available in plants (B12 is produced by micro-organisms).

 A quick message was thus sent to The Vegan Society asking for an opinion on that article.
 The replied received stated:-